philhagen/sof-elk/README.md

 **Tags:**

 When a VM is prepared for distribution in the SANS FOR572 course, the revision will be tagged with a corresponding date-based version (e.g. "2014-12-18").
-Users may want to consider updating to the contents of the "master" branch, but at times, this branch will expect updates to the Logstash VM itself.
+Users may want to consider updating to the contents of the "master" branch, but at times, this branch will expect updates to the SOF-ELK VM itself.
 Release notes on the github page (located at <http://for572.com/sof-elk-git>) will alert users when such system-level changes are required.

 **Using:**